 There is a chapter on the events of September in John the Lydian, On the Roman months, book IV.
-The final version of the translation by Andrew Eastbourne has arrived!
+The final version of the translation by Mischa Hooker has arrived!
 I’ve uploaded the raw Word document here.
 And, since it is September, it seems rather timely to see what the Romans did and saw in September.
 I’ve placed it in the public domain — do whatever you like with it, personal, educational or commercial.

 Since it is short, I give the text here.
 There are a few gaps in the text in the sole manuscript, indicated with ‘…’ I do wonder whether modern methods might reveal some text here, or whether there are simply holes in the pages.